The story behind

 September 24 2019

-Nearly two years ago, an idea was born.
-Then, one year ago today, The Guild Hall opened its doors.
+Back in 2017, an idea was born.
+Then, in September 2018, The Guild Hall opened its doors.
 Below is a bit of the story of how that happened.

 Most of the time, we tend to get caught in the constant hassle of day-to-day life.
 But every now and then, we find a chance to take a break from that.
 This may mean different things to different people.
 Some might take a walk, listen to some music, go hiking, read a good book, watch a movie, ride a bike, or go out for a drink with friends.
 Fun times.
 Hobbies.
 Meditation.
 There’s definitely something for everyone.